The Bankrate promise

 If you have the option and the budget, replacement cost coverage could be a good choice, since it provides you with a greater level of protection against the costs of replacing or repairing your roof after wind damage.
 Compare the pros and cons of RCV vs. ACV to determine which is best for your situation.

 Frequently asked questions

-In hurricane-prone states among the Atlantic and Gulf coasts, windstorm coverage is typically included as part of your standard homeowners policy but has a separate deductible which ranges from 1% to 5% of your property’s insured value.
+In hurricane-prone states on the Atlantic and Gulf coasts, windstorm coverage is typically included as part of your standard homeowners policy but has a separate deductible which ranges from 1 percent to 5 percent of your property’s insured value.
 Thus, a roofing loss sustained during a named tropical cyclone is subject to this deductible.

 You may have the option to choose replacement cost coverage or actual cash value coverage, but it depends on the insurance company, as well as your roof’s age and condition.
 If your roof is past 15 to 20 years old or in poor condition, your insurer may automatically cover it on an actual cash value basis and you may not have the option to choose replacement cost.
 Similarly, some homeowners insurance policies automatically cover newer roofs for replacement cost.

 Whether or not an old roof will be covered depends on the insurer.
 Many companies have restrictions in place on the age of roofs covered by their policies.
 For example, a lot of companies will restrict how roofs that are older than 15 to 20 years old are covered, and in many cases will only offer actual cash value coverage for an older roof.
 In most cases, the insurance company will inspect the property and decide if they will insure the home and the roof.
 For example, if the roof is 15 years old and does not have significant damage, it is more likely to be covered by standard insurance.
 On the other hand, older roofs with damage due to old age may not be covered.
 If you have an older roof, it may benefit you to work with a licensed insurance professional who can get quotes from a variety of insurance companies and help you find affordable coverage.